diagrams/diagrams-doc/doc/manual.rst

 ++++++++

 Use `rotate` to rotate a diagram counterclockwise by a given angle__ about the origin.
-Since `rotate` takes an `Angle`, you must specify an angle unit, such as `rotate (80 @@ deg)`.
+Since `rotate` takes an `Angle n`, you must specify an angle unit, such as `rotate (80 @@ deg)`.
 In the common case that you wish to rotate by an angle specified as a certain fraction of a circle, like `rotate (1/8 @@ turn)`, you can use `rotateBy`